tulip-control/gr1c/doc/api_intro.md

     https://github.com/slivingston/gr1c.git

-**gr1c** is a tool for GR(1) synthesis and related activities.
+**gr1c** is a collection of tools for GR(1) synthesis and related activities.
 Its core functionality is checking realizability of and synthesizing strategies for GR(1) specifications, though it does much more.
 Relevant papers can be found in the [bibliography](md_papers.html).

-**rg** is a tool for solving "reachability games," which are similar to GR(1) formulae except with at most one system goal and where that system goal must be reached once (not necessarily infinitely often).
-The accepted input specifications are slightly different; the single system goal is preceded by "<>" (as the "eventually" operator).
+Releases are posted at http://vehicles.caltech.edu/snapshots/.
 See the [installation page](md_installation.html) for instructions about installing gr1c from source code.
 Beware the code is still experimental.
 If you find a possible bug or have comments,